 Participants experience financial barriers to remediating health and safety concerns.
 Four in 10 HES-IE respondents with asbestos (41%) and one in four HES respondents with asbestos or vermiculite insulation (22%) cite cost as the reason they did not remediate after being notified about the issue by the technician (see Health and Safety).

 Vendors note the cost of remediation was a high barrier for their customers, who often left health and safety issues unaddressed.
-Community stakeholders describe remediation options for health and safety barriers being scarce, unaffordable, and/or opaque to people in the communities they serve, leading to negative experiences with HES and HES-IE. According to the community stakeholders, some participants were unsure as to why technicians made no upgrades during the assessment or what options they had for remediation.
+Community stakeholders describe remediation options for health and safety barriers being scarce, unaffordable, and/or opaque to people in the communities they serve, leading to negative experiences with HES and HES-IE.

+The program does not offer adequate support for participants with health and safety barriers.
+Only half of HES participants (50%) and 40% of HES-IE participants who reported having a health and safety barrier recalled receiving information about remediation options from the vendor.
+Community stakeholders echoed this concern, noting that some participants were unsure as to why technicians made no upgrades during the assessment or what options they had for remediation.

+The Weatherization Assistance Program (WAP) defers work for participants with large health and safety issues.
+Some HES-IE participants also receive services through WAP, which has limited funding ($1,500 to $2,000 per unit) to address small health and safety barriers (e.g., roof repair to fix a source of mold).
+DOE limits health and safety remediation to 15% of total budget (25% with a waiver).
+WAP coordinators note that some states “braid” LIHEAP funds with WAP funds to expand energy efficiency offerings, but Connecticut does not.
+There are limited options for most income-eligible customers that require barrier remediation before proceeding with energy-efficiency services.

 Health and safety issues prevent technicians from providing services but can be difficult to identify prior to the assessment.
 Leaving a participant’s home without conducting an assessment strains vendor resources and can be disappointing for customers.
 However, only two of the 10 vendors who discussed their experience with the pre-screening process thought it was helpful in identifying health and safety barriers before arriving at a customer’s home for the assessment.
 One vendor reported that despite routinely sending customers an email with examples of health and safety barriers, they still encountered barriers that prevented them from completing an assessment at approximately one in ten homes.
+Customers may have difficulty correctly identifying barriers that a technician is trained to recognize.

 Two vendors suggested pre-screening through guided video calls with a technician could help identify health and safety barriers before a home visit, but that customer willingness and vendor staff availability might limit that approach.
+While it may not be possible to improve the rate at which health and safety barriers are identified prior to an on-site inspection by the field technicians, improved program support for participants with barriers may improve customer satisfaction and uptake of remediation efforts.